genestack/user-tutorials/source/guide/using-genestack-sharing_include.rst

 administrators, who have the right to add new users, and deactivate existing ones.

-To check which organisation you belong to, you can go to the "Profile" page, accessible via the menu which opens when you click on your email address at the top-right corner of any page.
+To check which organisation you belong to, you can go to the **Profile** page, accessible via the menu which opens when you click on your email address at the top-right corner of any page.